-I live in Switzerland, we are surrounded by nature and I have discovered things that I have never done because I’ve never had the time to do them.
-Discovering the personalities of my dogs for example!
-I’ve spent a lot of time at home, seen a lot of my parents, done lots of cooking – for the whole family.
-Cooking is somehow creative and I’ve tried out a lot of new recipes from my Grandma and other things that I have never cooked before.
-This is something I’ve really enjoyed and I want to continue doing.
-Maybe soon I’ll have a cookbook with recipes from all over the world!
+I live in Switzerland where we are surrounded by nature and I have discovered things that I have never done because I’ve never had the time to do them.
+I’ve spent a lot of time at home, I’ve seen my parents a lot and done lots of cooking for the whole family.
+Cooking is something that is somehow creative and I’ve tried out a lot of new recipes from my Grandma and other things that I have never cooked before.
+This is something I’ve really enjoyed and I really want to continue doing.
+Maybe soon I’ll have a cookbook with all the recipes from all over the world!

 What is something you have learnt from this phase or something you feel more grateful for?

 We are a very connected family but I think I have really appreciated spending more time with my family and this is something I will continue to do.
 I’ve learned a lot about people – in good and bad ways – a lot more about the human aspect.
 We still don’t know where this enemy came from, however the point is that nature has also taught us a lesson.
 We did not care about the planet before this and now the planet has survived by itself for the first time – we have clean waters in Venice, air pollution has dropped drastically – I think this is a lesson to be learnt – to be more respectful to our planet and to animals and nature.
 I think it’s going to have a big impact on the way people travel.
 Definitely it will have an impact on sustainability which is something I am already very involved in as you know.

 What can you tell us about the Red Carpet collection and the inspiration?